KristofferStrube/StaticBlog.NET/README.md

 This is generated from the files at https://github.com/KristofferStrube/Blog

+## Demo
+You can try out the blog editor at https://kristofferstrube.github.io/StaticBlog.NET/

 ## Solution structure
 The solution is separated in 4 main projects.
 ### StaticBlog.NET.Templater